Updated on March 15, 2026

 Intrusive thoughts are unwanted, involuntary thoughts, mental images, or urges that pop into your consciousness without warning.
 They’re often disturbing, inappropriate, or entirely out of character with who you are and what you believe.

-The keyword here is unwanted.
-These aren’t thoughts you choose to have or secretly desire.
+These are not thoughts you choose to have or secretly desire.

-Dr. Lee Baer, a psychologist at Harvard Medical School, describes intrusive thoughts as essentially mental noise, random firings of the brain that don’t reflect your true desires or intentions.
+Dr. Lee Baer, a psychologist at Harvard Medical School, describes intrusive thoughts as mental noise: random firings of the brain that don’t reflect your true desires or intentions.
 Your brain generates thousands of thoughts daily, and not all of them are meaningful or worth your attention.

 Types of Intrusive Thoughts